René Quinton

-René Joseph Quinton (1866–1925) was a French biologist, aviation pioneer and decorated World War I soldier.
+René Joseph Quinton ([ʁəne kɛ̃tɔ̃]; 15 December 1866 – 9 July 1925) was a French biologist, aviation pioneer and decorated World War I soldier.

-In his biology career, he developed a treatment based on seawater injections that he called sérum de Quinton, which has been abandoned by medicine.

-An aviation pioneer, he was vice-president of the Ligue Aéronautique de France and a proponent of the development of aviation in France.
+In his biology career, Quinton developed a treatment based on seawater injections which he called sérum de Quinton.
+An aviation pioneer, he was vice president of the Ligue aéronautique de France and a proponent of the development of aviation in France.

-During World War I, he rose through the ranks to end the war as Commandeur de la Légion d'honneur, with multiple awards and decorations from France and Allies.
+During World War I, he rose through the ranks to become an Officer of the Legion of Honour at the end the war, with multiple additional awards and decorations from France and its Allies.
+After the war, he was made a Commander.

 Early life

-Quinton was born on 15 December 1866, in Chaumes-en-Brie (Seine-et-Marne) France.
-His father, Paul Edouart Quinton was a medical doctor.
-His mother, Marie Pauline Elisabeth Amyot, had no profession.
-He attended secondary school at the Collège Chaptal, in Paris.
+Quinton was born on 15 December 1866, in the town of Chaumes-en-Brie, Seine-et-Marne, France.
+His father, Paul Édouard Quinton, was a medical doctor, who also served as the local mayor.
+His mother, Marie Pauline Élisabeth Amyot, had no profession.
+He attended secondary school at Collège Chaptal, in Paris.

 As a young adult, Quinton was interested in literature; he read and wrote poetry and started writing a novel.
-He was influenced by Flaubert’s work and his writing endeavors were described as perfectionist and meticulous by his friends.
-According to his friend Armand Charpentier, Quinton’s wealthy situation allowed him to spend a lot of time in the pursuit of writing perfection, but after 10 years of writing, and not completing any project, his interests turned to biology.
+He was influenced by Flaubert's work and his writing endeavors were described as perfectionist and meticulous by his friends.
+According to his friend Armand Charpentier, Quinton's wealthy situation allowed him to spend a lot of time in the pursuit of writing perfection, but after 10 years of writing, and not completing any project, his interests turned to biology.

 He decided to enter the Collège de France as an assistant at the Laboratoire de Physiologie pathologique.
 His passion lay in the study of the origins of life: for Quinton, the sea was the matrix of life, a theory on which he would base the remainder of his career in biology.

 Quinton also had an interest in aviation.
 At the Collège de France, he met French physiologist Étienne-Jules Marey, who was working on the study of flight, and rapidly became his disciple and friend.

 Biology

-Quinton’s interest in the origins of life and seawater as the matrix of life led him to theorize his Loi de constance and to create sérum de Quinton.
+Quinton's interest in the origins of life and seawater as the matrix of life led him to theorize his Loi de constance and to create sérum de Quinton.

 Loi de Constance

 Quinton posited a Loi de constance (Law of constancy) that opposed, on some points, Darwin's theory of evolution.
 In his Loi de constance, he hypothesized that nature repeats rather than evolves.
 In this Loi, Quinton included the following sub categories: constance marine (marine constancy), constance osmotique (osmotic constancy) and constance thermique (thermal constancy).
 He reported his findings in the only book he would ever publish: L’eau de mer, milieu organique, in 1904.

 The publication provoked disagreements and was met with resistance, nonetheless, it was the basis for therapeutic applications that Quinton would begin in the following years.

-Today, Quinton’s book is published as part of the French cultural heritage, but its content is considered antiquated and the views it describes not valid.
+Today, Quinton's book is published as part of the French cultural heritage, but its content is considered antiquated and the views it describes not valid.